acalcino/BM2331_2025/Tutorial_4/04_msa.md

 writeXStringSet(AAStringSet(aligned_aa), "msa/msa_muscle_aligned_sequences.fa")
 ```

-You can also generate a pretty pdf of your alignment if you like using another command from the Biostrings package.
+You can also generate a pretty pdf of your alignment using another command from the Biostrings package.
 The issue with this is that `msaPrettyPrint` has a bug where it will save the metadata text file in the correct location that you specify in your command, but no matter what you do, it will save the pdf in your working directory.
 You can either temporarily change your working directory to wherever you want to save the pdf to using `setwd()`, or you can just move the pdf after its created.

 ```R
 # Generate PDF with custom name